-A limitation of the EM-DAT data is that it says little about the impact on pastoralism per se.
+A limitation of the EM-DAT data (CRED 2011) is that they say little about the impact on pastoralism per se.
 Droughts are the number one killer of livestock in pastoralist regions, by far.
-Table 1, for example, shows reasons for decreasing livestock ownership in the Somali region of Ethiopia over 1995–2005.
+Table 2.1, for example, shows reasons for decreasing livestock ownership in the Somali region of Ethiopia over the period 1995–2005.
 Mortality due to drought is cited in 100 percent of households for camels, cattle, and shoats (sheep or goats).
-In other words, not a single pastoralist household in that sample was adversely unaffected by drought.
-According to a 2011 CSA survey in the Afar region, 71 percent of households reported drought as the major shock, while more than 68 percent identify lack of drinking water and grazing land as having a moderate to severe effect on their livestock.
-The PARIMA project in southern Kenya and northern Ethiopia found a remarkably similar result, as do studies of the Ethiopian livestock sector as a whole (Desta and Coppock 2004).
+In other words, not a single pastoralist household in that sample escaped being adversely affected by drought.
+According to a 2011 Ethiopian Central Statistical Agency (CSA) survey in the Afar region, 71 percent of households reported drought as the major shock, while more than 68 percent identified lack of drinking water and grazing land as having a moderate to severe effect on their livestock.
+The Pastoral Risk Management (PARIMA) project in southern Kenya and northern Ethiopia found a remarkably similar result, as do studies of the Ethiopian livestock sector as a whole (Desta and Coppock 2004).
 To make matters worse, higher livestock mortality rates appear to be driving a decline in herd sizes.
-While this conclusion is qualified by the lack of truly objective, up-to-date, and larger scale data, Lybbert et al. (2004) found that self-reported data from southern Ethiopia and northern Kenya suggested sharply falling herd sizes, declining from the early 1980s to the mid-1990s (Figure 4), respondents in Devereux’s (2006) survey of the Somali region of Ethiopia reported a similar result, as did Afar pastoralists interviewed in the survey by Davies and Bennett (2007).
-Lybbert et al. also demonstrated that when herds fall below a critical threshold they typically continue to decline (Figure 5):
+While this conclusion is qualified by the lack of truly objective, up-to-date, and larger scale data, Lybbert et al. (2004) found that self-reported data from southern Ethiopia and northern Kenya suggested sharply falling herd sizes, declining from the early 1980s to the mid-1990s (see Figure 2.4).
+Respondents in Devereux’s (2006) survey of the Somali region of Ethiopia reported a similar result, as did Afar pastoralists interviewed in the survey by Davies and Bennett (2007).
+Lybbert et al. also demonstrated that when herds fall below a critical threshold they typically continue to decline (see Figure 2.5):

-“A threshold point appears to exist at an unstable equilibrium of 10–15 animals, necessary to sustain mobile, transhumant herding, given average household size of 6–6.5 people during this period.… Above that threshold, households can feasibly undertake the opportunistic, spatially flexible herding associated with extensive pastoralism.… When a household’s stock of animals falls below the threshold level, it effectively switches to a different, sedentarised production system.… Sedentarised herding is vulnerable to the region’s considerable spatio-temporal variability in rainfall, however, so it becomes exceedingly difficult to maintain a herd of any size if one cannot migrate.… It is important to note, moreover, that sedentarisation with a small herd implies dire poverty in this context, as there are few nonpastoral options available to stockless pastoralists, the vast majority of whom are illiterate.pp.
-469”
+A threshold point appears to exist at an unstable equilibrium of 10–15 animals, necessary to sustain mobile, transhumant herding, given average household size of 6–6.5 people during this period.… Above that threshold, households can feasibly undertake the opportunistic, spatially flexible herding associated with extensive pastoralism.… When a household’s stock of animals falls below the threshold level, it effectively switches to a different, sedentarised production system.… Sedentarised herding is vulnerable to the region’s considerable spatio-temporal variability in rainfall, however, so it becomes exceedingly difficult to maintain a herd of any size if one cannot migrate.… It is important to note, moreover, that sedentarisation with a small herd implies dire poverty in this context, as there are few nonpastoral options available to stockless pastoralists, the vast majority of whom are illiterate.
+(2004, pp. 469)

-If the PARIMA findings hold true in the 2000s (which seems likely given the more frequent and more severe droughts) and if they hold true in other pastoralist areas of the Horn (which is supported only by anecdotal data), then they suggest that increasing numbers of ASAL households are being pushed out of pastoralism rather than experiencing any positive diversification based on pull factors.
+If the PARIMA findings hold true for the period after 2000 (which seems likely given the more frequent and more severe droughts) and if they hold true in other pastoralist areas of the Horn (a premise supported only by anecdotal data), then they suggest that increasing numbers of ASAL households are being pushed out of pastoralism rather than experiencing any positive diversification based on pull factors.
 Moreover, sedentarized pastoralists are still just as vulnerable to drought as pastoralists (in many contexts, perhaps more so) and generally appear to have lower incomes.
 Indeed, while outsiders typically consider pastoralists extremely vulnerable, household expenditure surveys actually find that their livestock assets render them wealthier than most other populations in their countries, leading to what has often been called the wealth–vulnerability paradox (Devereux 2006).

-Table 1.
-Reasons for decreasing livestock ownership in the Somali region of Ethiopia, 1995–2005
+Table 2.1—Reasons for decreasing livestock ownership in the Somali region of Ethiopia, 1995–2005